You spent months preparing for baby postpartum.

 This program is for you if:

-You've been through postpartum before and you know there were gaps — things you didn't see coming, things you weren't told
+• You've been through postpartum before and you know there were gaps, things you didn't see coming, things you weren't told and wish you had known and been told to prepare for.

-You've taken a birth class and realized it stopped the moment the baby arrived
+• You've taken a birth class and realized it didn’t include much for preparing for anything beyond the immediate postpartum period.

-You're the kind of person who does the research, makes the plan, and wants to feel ready
+• You're the kind of person who does the research, makes the plan, and wants to feel as ready as possible.

 Includes: